LiZhYun/LiZhYun.github.io/_pages/about.md

 ##### News

+- Dec 2024: AgentMixer: Multi-Agent Correlated Policy Factorization is accepted by AAAI 2025.
 - Jun 2024: I will be joining [Aalto Robot Learning Lab](https://rl.aalto.fi/) as a postdoc.
 - May 2024: Optimistic Multi-Agent Policy Gradient is accepted by ICML2024.
 - Jan 2024: [DMS](https://github.com/LiZhYun/Coordination-as-Inference-in-Multi-Agent-Reinforcement-Learning) is accepted by Elsevier Neural Networks.